igorbenav/fastcrud/docs/usage/endpoint.md

 ### Step 2: Set Up FastAPI and FastCRUD

-Next, set up your FastAPI application and FastCRUD instances.
-This involves configuring the database connection and creating a CRUD instance for your model.
+Next, set up your FastAPI application, you can optionally set up a custom FastCRUD instance as well.
+This involves configuring the database connection.

 ```python
 from typing import AsyncGenerator